THE IMPAIRED OLDER DRIVER: WHEN AND HOW FAMILIES SHOULD INTERVENE

 4021 Avenue “B”, Scottsbluff Phone 308-630-1355

-These programs test vision, reflexes, judgment and knowledge, and observe actual driving skills.
+Run buy Occupational and Physical Therapists, these programs test vision, reflexes, judgment and knowledge, and observe actual driving skills.
 They provide refresher training, access to adaptive equipment for the car, and will counsel the person to restrict or stop driving if necessary.
+Medicare will pay a portion of the cost for these programs, with a doctor’s prescription.

 What if the older person insists upon driving against medical advice, or refuses to undergo a formal driving evaluation?
 This response is common in persons whose perceptions and judgment are clouded by memory loss or an emotional disorder.
 In this situation, the family must pursue the issue in a more direct way.